apigee-labs/rapier/README.md

 ### Query Parameters

 Specifying Query URLs using `query paths` covers some interesting cases, but what about straightforward query parameters in the query string portion of URLs?
-Rapier allows you to specify this on collections using the same syntax as OpenAPI.
+Rapier allows you to specify this on entities using the same syntax as OpenAPI.
 Here is an example:
 ```yaml
   PetCollection:
     properties: